retecata/Machine-Learning-Kaggle-Competition/README.md

 # Machine-Learning-Kaggle-Competition
-Source code and csv files
+Important: Source code of the file submitted: linear_regr.py CSV with best score on the public leaderboard: bestbest_submission.csv :)
+The rest I used for trying out new things and testing.